technicat/resume/index.md

 - Fugu Maze, a suspense maze walkthrough that got twenty thousand downloads on the App Store in the first week and then a trickle after I started charging for it

-- Fugu Bowl, a simple proof of concept for HyperBowl that got low ratings but mroe downloads than HyperBowl
+- Fugu Bowl, a simple proof of concept for HyperBowl that got low ratings but was my most downloaded app (until Apple rejected upgrades).

 *game:* *3D, 2D, Unity, J2ME, C#*